 One theory about the meaning of the word ‘Dubai’ is that it means “money,” coming from an old Arabic proverb “Daba Dubai” which means “they came with a lot of money”.
 However, another theory is that it means “baby locust”, as locusts were a very common species in the area before the first settlement.
 We know which name origin we prefer!

 Is Dubai expensive?
 Well, it’s certainly a city obsessed with gold - over a quarter of the world’s gold has passed through Dubai, and this is certainly a hotspot for purchasing the precious metal.
 Visit the iconic Gold Souk, or stop at one of the vending machines here that dispense gold bars!

-Arabic is the official language of Dubai, though English is widely used through the city and the wider United Arab Emirates.
+Arabic is the official language of Dubai, though English is widely used throughout the city and the wider United Arab Emirates.

 Dubai has one of the lowest crime rates on the planet at less than 1%.
 Some people claim that the figure is “virtually 0%."

 Dubai seems to be happy with this 0% theme as that is also the rate of income tax.

 The lack of income tax may explain why on average one in every one hundred citizens of Dubai is a millionaire in US Dollars, one of the highest rates in the world.
 It’s not surprising, then, that Dubai has such a reputation for being one of the best luxury shopping destinations in the world!

 Always a highlight of any Dubai holiday, the Dubai Fountain is the tallest ‘performing’ fountain anywhere in the world.
 It’s longer than two football pitches put together, and puts on a really incredible show.
 The Dubai Fountain show features over 6,000 lights, dozens of projectors and during the performance can shoot more than 22,000 gallons of water into the air!